andycasey/ads/docs/tutorials/libraries.md

 small_libraries = [lib for lib in libraries if lib.num_documents < 5]
 ```

-But you can also apply further operations to the :class:`ads.models.library.LibrarySelect` object, like limit, sort, or filter:
+But you can also apply further operations to the {class}`ads.models.library.LibrarySelect` object, like limit, sort, or filter:

 ```python
 top_5_libraries = ads.Library.select()\